builderosft7/bitcoin-donate/README.md

 lower than it should, but only when you load the page for the first time, and only in some instances.
 If you can point out why this is happening, I'd appreciate it.

+## Donate

+Ironically, GitHub won't let you run javascript, so I can't actually *use* this module here to solicit donations.
+However all of the generated QR codes in the demo and this README point to my address, and you can always go old-school and copy/paste: 1BPVHqxcMAdPEtfSHLLPfpqucrDfgCGgD4